Navigation

 Psoriatic arthritis

 Psoriatic arthritis is a condition that causes inflammation (swelling) and pain in your joints.
-It’s linked to psoriasis, which is a condition that affects the skin.
-Psoriatic arthritis can’t be cured.
-But there are lots of treatments that can control the condition, reducing symptoms and preventing damage to your joints.
+It’s linked to psoriasis, which affects the skin.
+There isn’t a cure for psoriatic arthritis.
+But there are lots of psoriatic arthritis treatments that can control the condition, reduce symptoms, and prevent damage to your joints.

 About psoriatic arthritis

 Psoriasis and psoriatic arthritis are both autoimmune conditions.
-This means they’re caused by your immune system attacking healthy body tissue, which leads to inflammation.
-In psoriasis, it causes red, scaly patches called plaques on your skin.
-And in psoriatic arthritis, it causes inflammation and pain in your joints.
+This means your immune system attacks healthy body tissue, which leads to inflammation.
+Psoriasis causes red, scaly patches called plaques on your skin.
+And signs of psoriatic arthritis include inflammation and pain in your joints.

-Around three in 10 people with psoriasis develop psoriatic arthritis.
+Around one in four people with psoriasis develop psoriatic arthritis.
 It’s thought that the more severe your psoriasis is, the more likely you may be to get psoriatic arthritis.
 You might develop symptoms of psoriasis and arthritis at the same time.
 But most people develop psoriasis first and then arthritis several years later.
-It’s also possible to get the symptoms of psoriatic arthritis before any skin problems – or without ever developing psoriasis at all.
+It’s also possible to get psoriatic arthritis symptoms before any skin problems – or without ever developing psoriasis at all.

-Psoriatic arthritis is most common in people aged between 35 and 55, but you can get it at any age, including in childhood.
-It affects men and women equally.
+Psoriatic arthritis is most common in people between 35 and 55, but you can get it at any age, including as a child.

 Causes of psoriatic arthritis

-It’s not clear exactly what causes some people to develop psoriatic arthritis.
-But it’s likely to be down to a combination of things.
-Genetics seems to be a factor, with many people with psoriatic arthritis having a close relative with the condition, or with psoriasis.
+The exact cause of psoriatic arthritis isn’t clear.
+But it’s likely to be a combination of things.
+Genetics seems to be a factor because many people with psoriatic arthritis have a close relative with the condition or with psoriasis.
 It’s thought that certain things may trigger the condition in people who are already at risk.
 These can include infections and injury to a tendon or joint.

 Symptoms of psoriatic arthritis

 Psoriatic arthritis symptoms can range from mild to severe, and may come and go in the same way that psoriasis does.
-They may include the following.
+Symptoms include the following.

-• Pain and swelling in one or more joint.
-Common joints affected include your knees, ankles, hands and feet.
+• Pain and swelling in one or more of your joints.
+Commonly affected joints include your knees, ankles, hands and feet.
 Your joints may feel stiff too, especially first thing in the morning or after resting.

 • Swelling of an entire finger or toe (known as dactylitis).